-The overall patterns for precipitation look very similar for the three interpolation approaches (Fig. 4, top row), with the only
+The overall patterns for precipitation look very similar for the three interpolation approaches (Fig. 4, top row), with the only main difference being that kriging produces smoother patterns compared to IDW and SPHEREMAP.
+Comparing their affiliated uncertainty patterns (Fig. 4, bottom row), SPHEREMAP shows the lowest uncertainty, and unlike the other two interpolation schemes, the uncertainty signal of SPHEREMAP is geographically constrained to the regions with precipitation.
+Kriging shows extremely high gridding uncertainties, which we assume are due to a not well-fitted variogram.

-- 230 main difference being that Kriging produces smoother patterns compared with IDW and SPHEREMAP.
-Comparing their affiliated uncertainty patterns (Fig. 4, bottom row), SPHEREMAP shows the lowest uncertainty, and unlike the other two interpolation schemes the uncertainty signal of SPHEREMAP is geographically constrained to the regions with precipitation.
-Kriging shows extremely high gridding uncertainties, which we assume are due to a not well-fitted variogram. - The specific date (15th May 2014) is just one example that we selected from the comparison study of the interpolation methods, but it could have been any other day since the results were generally the same, to wit: 1) Kriging generated smoother variable fields than SPHEREMAP and IDW; and 2) SPHEREMAP showed overall the lowest and Kriging the largest uncertainty.
-Further, the interpolation performance (meaning the stability of the algorithm in a near real-time setting) was considered, as the timely availability of the gridded meteorological data must be assured in order to guarantee the smooth operation of the - 240 flood forecasting system.
-Unlike for IDW or SPHEREMAP, this is an issue for Kriging as the latter would require an automatic fitting of the variogram, which might go wrong in a near real-time operation.
-Based on the results of the uncertainty analysis, and the consideration of the interpolation performance, SPHEREMAP was chosen as the interpolation algorithm for EMO-5.
+The specific date (15 May 2014) is just one example that we selected from the comparison study of the interpolation methods, but it could have been any other day, since the results were generally the same, namely (1) kriging generated smoother variable fields than SPHEREMAP and IDW; and (2) SPHEREMAP showed overall the lowest and kriging the largest uncertainty.
+Further, the interpolation performance (meaning the stability of the algorithm in a near real-time setting) was considered, as the timely availability of the gridded meteorological data must be assured in order to guarantee the smooth operation of the flood forecasting system.
+Unlike for IDW or SPHEREMAP, this is an issue for krig-